 In the second part, we ask Mary for support, now and at the hour of our death.

-Please note: By praying the Ave Maria, Catholics do not worship the Mother of God, but we call her as our advocate.
+Please note (as this is often misunderstood): By praying the Ave Maria, Catholics do not worship the Mother of God, but we call her as our advocate.
 On the cross, Jesus said that Mary is also our own mother (“When Jesus saw his mother, and the disciple whom he loved standing near, he said to his mother, ‘Woman, behold, your son!’
 Then he said to the disciple, ‘Behold, your mother!'”
 John 19:26-27).
 We may turn to her wenn we need support and assistance; Mary intercedes for us before God.

 Just like with Mary, the Lord is also with us Christians, in any situation, any circumstance, day and night.
 By praying the Hail Mary we are reminded of that.